Menu

 “Man, all these different Kaupapa that I’ve been involved with have actually allowed me to see this opportunity or gap in the market and it’s just something that I’ve jumped in there and didn’t have all the pieces of the puzzle but you just jump in and you figure it out as you go.
 You don’t have to have it all figured out before you take the leap.”

-Rooted in Te Hiko o te Ika and nurtured in kura kaupapa Māori, Ripikoi’s journey is a testament to the power of cultural identity and education.
+Rooted in Te Hiko o te Ika and nurtured in kura kaupapa Māori, JJ’s journey is a testament to the power of cultural identity and education.
 His path, from Te Kura Māori o Ngā Tapuae to studies in Murihiku, and back home to contribute to his community, is a reflection of the values instilled in him.
 His aspirations, shaped by a thirst for adventure and a willingness to tread unconventional paths, even when the outcome is uncertain, remind us of the importance of our cultural identity and the role of education in our journey.
 This mindset has been crucial in navigating the ups and downs of his career, reminding him that passion and perseverance are key to achieving his goals.

 Read JJ’s interview